Last revision: May 3, 2013

 Kerstin Wartberg, Step by Step: An Introduction to Successful Practice for Violin: This is another method which I'm seeing recommended a lot, especially by Suzuki teachers who use it along with the Suzuki books.
 I suspect this is the most contemporary set of materials of the three mentioned thus far.
 Good stuff, by all reports.

 New students are also likely to get the Suzuki books and CD's; these are very widely used internationally and are slowly coming out (circa 2008) in revised editions which have lots of explanatory text.
 Suzuki books are used by many teachers who have not taken Suzuki training; this training is expensive, and requires adherence to principles with which many teachers do not agree —that is, the initial teaching of the violin to very young children, by rote.
 Many of the ideas in the Method (or Philosophy) are quite good, however, especially the child-centered Montessori-like notion that "Every Child Can" and respect for the student—versus the old "ruler over the knuckles" approach in traditional teaching.
 It is probably wise to keep an open mind.
-Please see: Suzuki books (texts, not method books).
+Please see:

 The least expensive way to get some of this material is buy the CDSheetmusic CD, which has the etudes.
 Contents are listed here: Violin Methods, the Ultimate Collection.
-This has Hohman and Sitt (which I left out of my descriptions) but which are great, and Secvik, Dont Op.
+This has Hohmann and Sitt (which I left out of my descriptions) but which are great, and Secvik, Dont Op.
 35 and 37, Hrimaly, Kreutzer, Schradieck, Rode, Fiorillo.
 If you don't mind printing this stuff out yourself, it's worth getting.
 Bear in mind that after three downloads of the software, it locks.
 So you only want to download it with that in mind.

+Am I too old to learn the violin, which has always been my dream?
 I would say, absolutely not.
 The benefits are enormous and you don't have to feel at all odd about it.
 There is one YahooGroups, "Beginning Adult Violin Study" (bavs) which has been online for eight years now and has over 3,000 members.
 This is a great place to get acquainted with other adults on the same path.

 Initially, beginning students may come to realize that the violin is harder than they thought it was going to be; it takes at least five years to get into the violin.
 The beginning stages may be difficult for adults who are accomplished in other areas.
 In some sense, they have to become like children again, playing Twinkle and other simple pieces.
 It may also be difficult for busy adults to integrate consistent practice time into their busy schedules, but many adults manage to do this and have great success, enabling them to play in local orchestras, play gigs with friends, etc. The advantages of the mental and physical efforts needed to play an instrument far outweigh any drawbacks.
 If you have children, in particular, it is an advantage for them to see their parents give importance to this sort of effort.